-- 1. No examination materials (including scratch paper) are to leave under any circumstances during the actual examination period or during an examination review. - 2.
-All exams must be completed by the due date/time.
+- 1. No examination materials (including scratch paper) are to leave an examination room under any circumstances during the actual examination period or during an examination review. - All exams must be completed by the due date/time.
 Failure to complete any exam by the due date/time will result in a grade of 0 for that assignment.
-In case of emergencies and/or extenuating circumstances, please notify the faculty in advance. - 3.
-Point deductions will be incurred for failure to complete the exam in the designated time frame.
-If you exceed the time limits for the exam, 2 points per minute will be subtracted from the grade. - 4.
-Discussion or reproduction of any online assessment (e.g., exams or quizzes) in any form is a violation of academic integrity and, if it happens, it will be reported. - 5.
-Book bags are to be placed at the front or side of the classroom away from all students for the duration of the exam. - 6.
-Cell phones, PDA, IPODS, Computer iPad, watches or any time keeping devices, or similar electronic devices with or without internet connections are to be turned off and stored in book bag during exam or exam review and until exiting the room. - 7.
+In case of emergencies and/or extenuating circumstances, please notify the faculty in advance. - Students are required to make up a missed exam within 7 days of the original exam date or within 7 days of receiving appropriate clearance and faculty approval to return to class, or resolution of an emergent situation.
+If the exam is not completed within the 7-day time period, the course faculty may enact a grade penalty. - 3.
+Discussion or reproduction of any online assessment (e.g., exams or quizzes) in any form is a violation of academic integrity and, if it happens, it will be reported. - 4.
+Book bags are to be placed at the front or side of the classroom away from all students for the duration of the exam. - 5.
+Cell phones, PDA, IPODS, Computer iPad, watches or any time keeping devices, or similar electronic devices with or without internet connections are to be turned off and stored in book bag during exam or exam review and until exiting the room. - 6.
 Calculators (when authorized) must not be capable of storing equations, graphs, charts, etc. Only non-programmable calculators are allowed.
-No cell phones, PDA, or similar devices are to be used as calculators during exams. - 8.
+No cell phones, PDA, or similar devices are to be used as calculators during exams. - 7.
 Hats are not to be worn during examinations.